CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 remove() - , clear() - empties the whole list, pop() - removes the last item if the index is not provided List methods:
-List comprehension - a method to create a new list: e.g pow2 = [2**x for x in range(10)]
+List comprehension - a method to create a new list:

+e.g pow2 = [2**x for x in range(10)]

 #### What is the difference between a list/array and a set?

 List: a collection which is ordered and changeable.
 Allows duplicate members.
-Indexing starts with zero. lists are written with square brackets ( []).
+Indexing starts with zero.
+Lists are written with square brackets ( []).

 Array: An array can hold many values under a single name, and you can access the values by referring to an index number.
 Python does not have built-in support for Arrays, but they can be used as lists.